chykon/other/instructions/fedora/README.md

 2. Do `wgcf register`
 3. Do `wgcf generate`
 4. Do `nmcli connection import type wireguard file ./wgcf-profile.conf`
+5. Do `nmcli con down wgcf-profile`
+6. Do `systemctl restart NetworkManager`
+7. Do `nmcli con up wgcf-profile`
+8. If not working - do reboot
-5. If not working - change endpoint to IP from `WARP Ingress IP`
+9. If not working - change endpoint to IP from `WARP Ingress IP`
-6. Visit `one.one.one.one/help`
+10. Visit `one.one.one.one/help`
-7. Visit `test-ipv6.com`
+11. Visit `test-ipv6.com`

 ### 4. Dynamic swap